Boston Wrongful Death Attorneys

 Recklessness and Wrongful Death: By the Numbers

 Tragically, many factors may lead to the accidental death of someone’s loved one, and when negligence is the cause, it can be especially tragic.
 At our firm alone, we have handled a significant number of wrongful death cases.
 According to Centers for Disease Control and Prevention, there were 135,928 unintentional death cases in 2014.
 This is a staggering number of potentially avoidable accidents that ultimately resulted in death.
 Although not all of them were caused by negligence, it is essential to investigate the accident and determine if someone else’s recklessness caused your loved one’s death.
 Here at Crowe & Mulvey, LLP we are dedicated to helping your family cope with the loss of your loved one and pursue legal action against those responsible.

-Contact a Massachusetts Wrongful Death Attorney
+Contact a Boston Wrongful Death Attorney

 Crowe & Mulvey, LLP has a proven track record in securing compensation for families who have suffered the loss of a loved one to a wrongful death.
 Our legal team believes that you and your family shouldn’t have to pay for the consequences of a loved one’s death caused by another person’s negligence.
 With our help, you may be able to file a legal claim, pursuing the financial compensation and sense of closure that you need.
-Call (617) 426-4488, fill out a web contact form, or chat with us live to find out how we can help you through this difficult time.
-We are always just a phone call away.